Hal Ozsan

-Halil Özşan, known professionally as Hal Ozsan, (/ˈoʊzæn/; born 26 October 1976) is a Turkish Cypriot-American actor, screenwriter and producer.
+Halil Özşan (/ˈoʊzæn/; born 26 October 1976), known professionally as Hal Ozsan, is a Turkish Cypriot screenwriter and actor.
 As an actor, he came to prominence for his role as Todd Carr in Dawson's Creek.
 He has gone on to appear in various series regular and recurring roles on shows such as Jessica Jones, NCIS: New Orleans, The Blacklist, Graceland, Impastor, 90210, and Kyle XY.